 The two components are connected by a small conduit that runs through a three-inch hole in the wall.
 This bundle contains the refrigerant lines, electrical wiring, and a condensate drain line.
 That’s it—no bulky metal ducts required.

-How They Deliver Duct-Free Comfort
+How Mini-Splits Provide Duct-Free Comfort

 The term “ductless” is the magic behind the mini-split.
 Because they don’t need ductwork, there’s no need to tear open your walls or ceilings for a messy, complicated installation.
 This makes them a fantastic option for existing homes, especially those with historic architecture or layouts where adding ducts would be impractical or impossible.